Superflows-AI/docs/docs/getting-started/build-assistant.md

 When you've uploaded your API, the endpoints will appear as Actions on the dashboard.

-They will be organised into 'tabs' depending on how your API Specification is organised.
+They will be organised into 'tags' depending on how your API Specification is organised.
 It should look something like this:

 ![API-upload](../../static/img/docs/getting-started/build-assistant/1-actions-tabs.png)

-If you hit an error when uploading your API Specification, head to our [API Specification Requirements page](../../connecting-your-api/api-spec-requirements).
+If you hit an error when uploading your API Specification, head to our [API Specification Requirements page](/docs/connecting-your-api/api-spec-requirements).

 ## 3. Selecting actions

 After uploading your API spec you should be able to see actions in the Actions tab.

-By default, all of the 'GET' HTTP requests in your API will be selected.
-You can change this by clicking each individual endpoint (or 'Action' in Superflows terminology) to toggle them on or off, or in bulk by 'tab' or HTTP method.
+By default, all of the `GET` HTTP requests in your API will be selected.
+You can change this by clicking each individual endpoint (or 'Action' in Superflows terminology) to toggle them on or off, or in bulk by 'tag' or HTTP method.

-### Number of actions selected
+### Number of actions enabled

-Superflows works best when less than 20 Actions are selected.
-We recommend getting started by selecting a set of actions smaller than 20 that you are most interested in testing.
+Superflows works best when fewer than 20 Actions are enabled.
+We recommend getting started by enabling a set of actions smaller than 20 that you are most interested in testing.

+## Non-GET request confirmation

+[TODO: WRITE AND SHOW NON-GET REQUESTS]

 ### Bulk action selection